Why Oppose?

 Associating with a company like Tesla (and subsequently Elon Musk) risks bringing protests to the area, gives the community a bad image, and hurts Tonsley's reputation.

 Not only all of this, but Tesla’s value and sales have been plummeting, and levels of trust in their brand is at an all time low.
-Telsa is consistently showing itself to not be a financially smart investment.
+Tesla is consistently showing itself to not be a financially smart investment.

 Resources:

-EPA South Australia 2014: ReportEPA South Australia 2024: Site Contamination
+EPA South Australia 2024: Site Contamination

 Environmental Reports, 2024: Urban Green Spaces